prebid/Prebid.js/_posts/2016-06-01-send-all-bids-to-adserver.md

 layout: post
 title: Send All Bids to Ad Server

-description: New way to load DFP lightning fast with Prebid for header bidding.
+description: Send All Bids to Ad Server with Prebid for header bidding.

 permalink: /blog/send-all-bids-to-adserver